-Ercol is a furniture brand which has been around for almost a century, and due to the quality materials and excellent design, many vintage and second hand Ercol furniture have stood the test of time and can be found on Preloved!
+Ercol is a furniture brand which has been around for almost a century.
+Due to the quality materials and excellent design, many vintage and second hand Ercol furniture have stood the test of time and can be found on Preloved!

 Ercol is a British furniture manufacturer which was established in the 1920s by Italian furniture maker Lucian Ercolani.
 During the Second World War, the company worked for the government largely making tent pegs.
-The rise of Ercol furniture began after this in post-war Britain, when the shortage of raw materials in the UK meant that all furniture being made must be strong and of high quality.
-In 1944, The company were commissioned to make 100,000 well-made chairs at low cost, and Ercol furniture was introduced into many homes around Britain.
+The rise of Ercol furniture began in post-war Britain, when the shortage of raw materials in the UK meant that all furniture must be strong and of high quality.
+In 1944, the company was commissioned to make 100,000 well-made chairs at low cost; thus, Ercol furniture was introduced into many homes around Britain.

 What is its appeal?

 The furniture-making techniques used by Lucian Ercolani and his sons were revolutionary.
-They used wood types which were previously thought to be unfit for furniture use, and used a method called steam-bending to transform the wood into stunning, well-constructed furniture.
+They used wood types which were previously thought to be unfit for furniture use.
+They also used a method called steam-bending to transform the wood into stunning, well-constructed furniture.

 The Ercol Windsor and Originals collections are thought to be the most iconic, and the timeless design and quality manufacturing make Ercol furniture still extremely popular with modern-day homeowners.

 Ercoloholics – those who have a passion for Ercol furniture with strong tendencies to buy, restore and love their Ercol chairs, tables, cabinets, loveseats… You name it, they’ll love it.

 What Should I Look out for When Buying Second Hand Ercol?